- Insurance Regulatory Insights

 Medicare

-Final (CY) 2025 Marketing Guidance for Medicare-Medicaid Plans (MMPs) operating in the capitated financial alignment model demonstration.
+Illinois Massachusetts Michigan New York Ohio Rhode Island South Carolina Texas | New | Final (CY) 2025 Marketing Guidance for Medicare-Medicaid Plans (MMPs) operating in the capitated financial alignment model demonstration. |

 All Products

-All decisions or actions impacting consumers that are made or supported by advanced analytical and computational technologies, including Artificial Intelligence (AI) Systems, must comply with all applicable state insurance laws and rules, including but is not limited to, laws and rules that address unfair trade practices, unfair claims settlement practices, and unfair discrimination.
+WV | New | All decisions or actions impacting consumers that are made or supported by advanced analytical and computational technologies, including Artificial Intelligence (AI) Systems, must comply with all applicable state insurance laws and rules, including but is not limited to, laws and rules that address unfair trade practices, unfair claims settlement practices, and unfair discrimination. |

 Telos Actuarial’s team of experienced regulatory compliance professionals are ready to help YOU stay informed of legislative and regulatory changes.
 Reach out to us for more information!